Backbase/backbase.github.io/_posts/2023-07-12-future-career-growth-for-frontend-engineer.md

 ---
 title: "Future career growth for Frontend Engineer: aspects which you need to know besides frontend"
-excerpt: "Self-development tips for front-end developers"
+excerpt: "Self-development tips for frontend developers"
 tags: Web Frontend Career Development
 authors:
 - Oleksii Horbunov
 header:
   teaser: /assets/images/post/future-career-growth-for-frontend-engineer/teaser.jpg
-  teaser_alt: Self-development tips for front-end developers
+  teaser_alt: Self-development tips for frontend developers
 category: Frontend
 ---

 ## Introduction

 Many individuals who are reading this article now - new in a frontend development or experienced frontend engineers.
 And many experienced developers start to think “What is next?
 What do I need to learn to be a Senior or Architect?”.
 Switching to the new seniority level is not only about better knowledge of JavaScript/TypeScript or new framework, it’s about communication, ability to analyse situation from the third person, more complex task.
 Moreover, the primary role has exactly “growth in width” - acquiring with the ecosystem, obtaining skills in related technologies and automatisation.
-In this article I will tell you what, in my opinion, every front-end developer aspiring to new career heights needs, and I will also share materials that have helped me personally.
+In this article I will tell you what, in my opinion, every frontend developer aspiring to new career heights needs, and I will also share materials that have helped me personally.

 In comments please leave your thoughts and I will be pleasant to read about your experience.